“It just feels like there should be a way to naturally achieve harmony here.”

 If you are awake at night, when you should be sleeping, your cortisol levels rise.
 And that can send you into a terrible cycle of flip-flopped cortisol levels.
 If your cortisol levels are already upside down, you may need some gentle support, like my Stress Ease supplement, to get them back on track.

 So many things can impact our health if we aren’t paying close attention and making conscious choices about what we will allow into our lives.
-But it’s important just to balance hormones so they’re functioning properly, that can’t be understated.
-Here are some specific things to think about:
+When you hear the word “toxins”, you may be thinking about things like chemicals– which, yes, are best avoided.

 Stress is everywhere, and chronic stress will send your hormones spiraling out of control.
 It’s essential to find something that you love that helps you de-stress.
 If what you are doing to try to relax just makes you more anxious, it’s not the solution for you.
 The idea is to reduce stress, not make it worse!